-Scott Rifkin, MD, Chairman
+Scott Rifkin, MD, Founder & Executive Chairman

 Thomas P. Dickerson

-Mr. Dickerson is currently a Managing Director of Louisiana Fund II, a venture capital fund, and a co-founder of two companies in the health care industry in addition to Real Time Medical Systems, Five Star Physician Services and National Post-Acute Healthcare.
-From 2008 to 2014, he was the chairman of United World College-USA, an international high school based in New Mexico, as well as a director of the United World Colleges International from 2011 – 2014.
+Tom is a member of the Board of Directors of Five Star Physician Services, a post-acute and long-term care medical practice and management company, and Provider Partners Health Plan, Inc., a Medicare Advantage HMO plan for long-term care residents.
+From 2008 to 2014, Tom was the chairman of United World College-USA, an international secondary school based in New Mexico, as well as a director of United World Colleges International from 2011 – 2014.

 Marc N. Zimmet

 Marc is President and CEO of Zimmet Healthcare Services Group, LLC, a full-service consulting firm specializing in post-acute care reimbursement/compliance, performance analytics, risk-management, strategic planning and transaction advisory.
 Marc’s primary field of expertise is skilled nursing.
 His broad understanding of the SNF revenue cycle supports his clients as they position for success in an environment of healthcare reform.

 In addition to providers, Marc advises industry trade associations, equity investors and lenders, and offers expert witness support in defense of healthcare providers.

 Mr. Zimmet is also the founder and Managing Member of Z capital, LLC, the firm’s investment vehicle, with current positions companies that provide care management technologies, Medicare Special Needs Plans, outsourced case management and hospice care.

 Most recently, Marc aligned Zimmet Healthcare with Greystone, a real estate lending, investment and advisory company.
 He joined as a Managing Director in Greystone’s healthcare lending group in a dual role, as he continues to lead ZHSG and expand the firm’s consulting solutions.